-We, as the No. 1 cable in Sri Lanka are committed to being a responsible company and making a positive contribution to society and the environment.
-This helps us inspire trust in our brand, develop strong relationships with our stakeholders, and create long-term value for society and our business.
+ACL Cables PLC the No. 1 cable in Sri Lanka finds us a socially responsible and ethical organisation committed towards delivering a positive contribution to create a better society.
+This enables us to inspire trust in our brand and develop strong relationships with our stakeholders.
+We, as the pioneer and modern day innovator in the industry believe to lead by example to the society and other business entities to serve as socially responsible corporates.
 Like everything else we do, CSR at ACL Cables PLC is founded on ethical business practices and effective governance.
 We strive to work with our clients, suppliers and stakeholders to manufacture and operate responsibly; create an engaging workplace for our employees; and develop technologies to manufacture products with superior standards that create positive social, environmental, and business impacts.

 Of course there are challenges to thrive as a socially responsible corporate entity, and we work diligently to address these challenges.
-By doing so, we believe that ACL Cables will become a stronger, even more responsible and resilient business.
-We regularly talk with our stakeholders to help us understand their views on the most important social and environmental issues appealing for them, in the building material and electrical wiring sector, and for our business.
+By doing so, we believe that ACL Cables will grow much stronger and achieve the peak as a responsible and resilient business.
+We identify our stakeholders as a key group and make sure to converse continuously, which helps us understand their views on the most important social and environmental issues appealing for them, in the building material and electrical wiring sector, and for our business.